 |TBL||1||1||1||(null - null)||3|

-"It was just a preview of what the Devils have with this kid," said New Jersey center Scott Gomez, who set up New Jersey's other three goals.
+"It was just a preview of what the Devils have with this kid," said New Jersey center Scott Gomez of the 22-year-old left wing.
 "He's got the flair for the big time.
 He just keeps getting better.
 He's always soaking up information.
 He's one of the hardest workers and he likes the spotlight.
 He's a special one."

 "There was no panic on the bench," Parise said.
 "That shows the experience we have on the bench and in the dressing room.
 We knew we had to respond.
 That's a tough team to keep off the board."